The Night Watchman (novel): Critical reception

-The novel received mostly positive reviews from critics.
 In a review for The New York Times, Luis Alberto Urrea praised the novel, referring to it as "[...] a magisterial epic that brings [Erdrich's] power of witness to every page."
 Love, rage, political resistance, and courage saturate the lives of the memorable characters in The Night Watchman.
 Ron Charles of The Washington Post says that Erdrich "rediscovers her genius" with this novel.
 A review for USA Today praised the relatability of the novel.
 The Boston Globe recognizes faults some may find with the novel, but ultimately views it as among "...the best of her remarkable fiction."
 Other critics have noted the beauty of the "family feeling" of the novel, the endurance of the characters, and called Erdrich a "master storyteller."

 The gradual way that the poverty of certain characters is presented in the novel has also received praise with Erdrich remarking on the ways this mirrored real life.
 Erdrich has also addressed in interviews the importance of Patrice's role in the novel and how she functions as a second protagonist, saying that her daughter even made a separate cover for the novel with the title Pixie.
 While this novel is set in the past, Erdrich comments on the issues that still persist within Indigenous communities today, stating "It's true that the policies that start with dispossession do not stop there."